michaelr21/Lab-5/README.md

 How users can get started with the project
 User can get started with the project by looking at our github and finding our source code to make their own copy.

+Where users can get help with your project
+Users can get help with our project by reaching out to Karla or Michael and we will try our best to help resolve their issue.